quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 {: #quic-streamstateupdated-def title="QUICStreamStateUpdated definition"}

-QUIC implementations SHOULD mainly log the simplified bidirectional (HTTP/2-alike) stream states (e.g., idle, open, closed) instead of the more fine-grained stream states (e.g., data_sent, reset_received).
+QUIC implementations SHOULD mainly log the simplified bidirectional (HTTP/2-alike) stream states (e.g., `idle`, `open`, `closed`) instead of the more fine-grained stream states (e.g., `data_sent`, `reset_received`).
 These latter ones are mainly for more in-depth debugging.
 Tools SHOULD be able to deal with both types equally.

 ## frames_processed {#quic-framesprocessed}
 Importance: Extra

-This event's main goal is to prevent a large proliferation of specific purpose events (e.g., packets_acknowledged, flow_control_updated, stream_data_received).
+The `frame_processed` event is intended to prevent a large proliferation of specific purpose events (e.g., `packets_acknowledged`, `flow_control_updated`, `stream_data_received`).

-Implementations have the opportunity to (selectively) log this type of signal without having to log packet-level details (e.g., in packet_received).
+Implementations have the opportunity to (selectively) log this type of signal without having to log packet-level details (e.g., in `packet_received`).
-Since for almost all cases, the effects of applying a frame to the internal state of an implementation can be inferred from that frame's contents, these events are aggregated into this single "frames_processed" event.
+Since for almost all cases, the effects of applying a frame to the internal state of an implementation can be inferred from that frame's contents, these events are aggregated into this single `frames_processed` event.

-This event can be used to signal internal state change not resulting directly from the actual "parsing" of a frame (e.g., the frame could have been parsed, data put into a buffer, then later processed, then logged with this event).
+The `frame_processed` event can be used to signal internal state change not resulting directly from the actual `parsing` of a frame (e.g., the frame could have been parsed, data put into a buffer, then later processed, then logged with this event).

-Implementations logging "packet_received" and which include all of the packet's constituent frames therein, are not expected to emit this "frames_processed" event.
-Rather, implementations not wishing to log full packets or that wish to explicitly convey extra information about when frames are processed (if not directly tied to their reception) can use this event.
+The `packet_received` event can convey all constituent frames.
+It is not expected that the `frames_processed` event will also be used for a redundant purpose.
+Rather, implementations can use this event to avoid having to log full packets or to convey extra information about when frames are processed (for example, frame processing is deferred for any reason).

 Note that for some events, this approach will lose some information (e.g., for which encryption level are packets being acknowledged?).
-If this information is important, the packet_received event can be used instead.
+If this information is important, the `packet_received` event can be used instead.

-In some implementations, it can be difficult to log frames directly, even when using packet_sent and packet_received events.
-For these cases, this event also contains the packet_numbers field, which can be used to more explicitly link this event to the packet_sent/received events.
-The field is an array, which supports using a single "frames_processed" event for multiple frames received over multiple packets.
-To map between frames and packets, the position and order of entries in the "frames" and "packet_numbers" is used.
-If the optional "packet_numbers" field is used, each frame MUST have a corresponding packet number at the same index.
+In some implementations, it can be difficult to log frames directly, even when using `packet_sent` and `packet_received` events.
+For these cases, the `frames_processed` event also contains the `packet_numbers` field, which can be used to more explicitly link this event to the `packet_sent`/`received events`.
+The field is an array, which supports using a single `frames_processed` event for multiple frames received over multiple packets.
+To map between frames and packets, the position and order of entries in the `frames` and `packet_numbers` is used.
+If the optional `packet_numbers` field is used, each frame MUST have a corresponding packet number at the same index.

 Definition: